Beginner’s Guide To Sandhill Cranes In Nebraska (2026)

 There are several communities in central Nebraska that are prime starting points for sandhill crane viewing.
 Kearney, Neb., is known as the Sandhill Crane Capital of the World…for good reason.
 By all accounts, the most cranes seem to arrive in that area (like 400,000 to 600,000).

 Rowe Sanctuary in Kearney has indoor viewing, crane behavior basics, speaker series, school field trips and family viewing nights.
-During the pandemic, viewing opportunities were reduced.
-But they have resumed in 2023.
-I like Kearney since there is plenty of things to do after you seen the cranes.
+I like that Rowe Sanctuary is so near Kearney, because there is plenty of things to do after you seen the cranes so you can make an overnight or weekend of it.
+Plus, Rowe Sanctuary has several programs planned this year, including a speaker series, story times and art workshops.

 Of course, places like Grand Island or North Platte are not to be overlooked.
 You’ll still see hundreds of thousands of cranes there in March, too.

 The cranes usually start arriving in mid-February continue in waves until in mid-April.
 The peak is typically the last week of March.
-Audubon’s Nebraska Crane Festival in Kearney is typically held in mid-March but has not been held in recent years.
+But with the warmer-than-average weather patterns Nebraska has been having, the bulk of the birds may arrive a little earlier.

 Are there sandhill crane viewing tours?